davidgiraldy/Photo_Filter_App_Computer-Vision/README.md

 ## Photo Filter App using OpenCV
-Photo Filter Application is Simple Application for filtering photo such as :
+Simple Photo Filter Application for filtering photo such as :
 1. Contrast
 2. Brightness
 3. Filter